-I.I Purpose
+1.1 Purpose

-This is a non-proprietary Cryptographic Module Security Policy for the McAfee Firewall Enterprise Virtual Appliance for VMware ESXi v4.1 from McAfee, Inc. This Security Policy describes how the McAfee Firewall Enterprise Virtual Appliance for VMware ESXi v4.1 (Software Version: 8.2.1) meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
+This is a non-proprietary Cryptographic Module Security Policy for the McAfee Firewall Enterprise Virtual Appliance for Crossbeam XOS from McAfee, Inc. This Security Policy describes how the McAfee Firewall Enterprise Virtual Appliance for Crossbeam XOS (Software Version: 8.2.1) meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
 More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Canada (CSEC) Cryptographic Module Validation Program (CMVP) website at http://csrc.nist.gov/groups/STM/cmvp.

 This document also describes how to run the module in a secure FIPS-Approved mode of operation.
 This policy was prepared as part of the Level 1 FIPS 140-2 validation of the module.
-The McAfee Firewall Enterprise Virtual Appliance for VMware ESXi v4.1 is referred to in this document as the MFE Virtual Appliance, the cryptographic module, or the module.
+The McAfee Firewall Enterprise Virtual Appliance for Crossbeam XOS is referred to in this document as the MFE Virtual Appliance, the cryptographic module, or the module.

-I.2 References
+1.2 References